Nothing's more valuable than peace of mind.

 Skimming is when thieves use devices to collect — or skim — private data from debit, credit, and ATM cards.
 Skimmers often target gas stations, retail stores, and ATMs.
 Handheld skimming devices can be used at restaurants, like when you hand your card to a server to pay for a meal.

-At Gas Pumps, be sure to check the pump for any loose or tampered card slots, choose credit over debit to avoid entering your PIN, and if you’re ever suspicious, go into the station and pay the attendant.
+At gas pumps, be sure to check the pump for any loose or tampered card slots, choose credit over debit to avoid entering your PIN, and, if you’re ever suspicious, go into the station and pay the attendant directly.

-At ATMs, be aware of your surrounding and check the ATM for any loose parts like the card slot, money dispenser, or ATM screen.
+At ATMs, be aware of your surroundings and check the ATM for any loose parts, including the card slot, money dispenser, or ATM screen.
 Cover the keypad with your hand when entering your PIN.

 At restaurants and retail stores, choose credit over debit to protect your PIN from being detected by a skimming device.